abw/react-context-generator/README.md

 ## Version 2 - Breaking Changes

-For version 1 you can import the `Generator` function as the default
+For version 1 you can import the `Generator` function as the default.

 ```js
 // version 1.*.*